 Price: Free trial / Up to $5.99

 Do I Snore or Grind is a simple sleep tracker app.
 It simply finds out if you snore or grind your teeth in your sleep.
 The free version allows for up to five nights of recording.
 The pro version removes that limitation.
-Some other features include tips on how to reduce both grinding and snoring as well as complete offline support.
+Some other features include tips on reducing both grinding and snoring, as well as complete offline support.
 The app is usable in airplane mode if need be.
-You can use the app with your remedies to see if they’re actually effective for you or not.
+You can use the app with your remedies to see if they’re effective for you or not.
 It won’t track your sleep as in-depth as other apps, but it can help fix some of the sleep problems you may be experiencing.

 Google Fit seems to do just about everything.
 It will track your activity, steps, calories, and even your sleep.
 The app is fairly basic.
 You just do things and enter them into the app as needed.
 The app then spits out your progress.
 The app comes with integration with a ton of other services.
 They include Runkeeper, MyFitnessPal, Lifesum, Sleep as Android, and several types of fitness trackers.
-It even works with Android Wear.
-It’s one of the better sleep trackers.
-Especially if you use it with other apps.
+It even works with Wear OS devices.
+It’s one of the better sleep trackers, especially if you use it with other apps.

 Price: Free / $3.49